m-fakhry/comp303-2023/Assignments/assignment4.md

 ---

-The following exercises are for your own, you do not need to submit them
+The following exercises are for your own, you do not need to submit them.

 1. Write a CFG that generates the language: $L = \lbrace (ac)^n (b^m d)^n; n \ge 1 ; m \ge 0\rbrace$.